 (II) Presentation of latest research results by guest lecturers, staff, and advanced students.
-Prerequisite: Consent of department.
+Prerequisite: none.
 1 hour seminar; 1 semester hour.
 Repeatable for credit to a maximum of 12 hours.

 MATH693.
 WAVE PHENOMENA SEMINAR.
-1.0 Hour.
+1.0 Semester Hr.

 (I, II) Students will probe a range of current methodologies and issues in seismic data processing, with emphasis on under lying assumptions, implications of these assumptions, and implications that would follow from use of alternative assumptions.
 Such analysis should provide seed topics for ongoing and subsequent research.
 Topic areas include: Statistics estimation and compensation, deconvolution, multiple suppression, suppression of other noises, wavelet estimation, imaging and inversion, extraction of stratigraphic and lithologic information, and correlation of surface and borehole seismic data with well log data.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 1 hour seminar; 1 semester hour.